Policy Evaluation during a Pandemic: A Baseline Stochastic SIRD Model

-where for some time period $t$, we define $\mathcal{F}_{lt} = (S_{lt},I_{lt},R_{lt},\delta_{lt})$.
+where for some time period $t$, we define $\mathcal{F}_{lt} = (S_{lt},I_{lt},R_{lt},\delta_{lt})$, and often refer to this as the ``state'' of the pandemic in location $l$ in time period $t$.
 It is worth considering each of these equations in some more detail.
 To start with, consider the term $\beta \frac{I_{lt-1}}{N_l}S_{lt-1}$ which shows up in \Cref{eqn:transition-infections,eqn:transition-susceptible,eqn:transition-total-cases}.
-This is the expected number of new cases in time period $t$ conditional on the state of location $l$ in time period $t-1$.
+This is the expected number of new cases in time period $t$ conditional on the state of the pandemic in location $l$ in time period $t-1$.
 The expected number of new cases from one period to the next depends on three things.
 First, it depends on $I_{lt-1}/N_l$ which is the fraction of individuals that are infected in period $t-1$.
 Holding other things constant, when more individuals are infected, it implies an expected larger increase in the number of cases.
 Second, the expected number of new cases depends on the number of susceptible individuals in the population.
 Intuitively, when there are more susceptible individuals, the number of cases grows more rapidly (other things constant).
 The spread of a pandemic stops when the number of susceptible becomes small enough which can happen either through ``herd immunity'' or by decreasing the number of susceptible (for example, through the introduction of a vaccine).
 Finally, the change in the number of cases depends on the parameter $\beta$ which is called the infection rate.
 Most non-pharmaceutical interventions are aimed at changing the infection rate --- here, there are two potential benefits: (i) decreasing the infection rate through non-pharmaceutical interventions decreases the total number of cases that need to occur before reaching herd immunity,\footnote{This is also one explanation for repeated ``waves'' of Covid-19 cases.
 That is, the infection rate may be temporarily reduced by policy intervention or individual choices but then increases again once these interventions are relaxed.} and (ii) if there is a vaccine on the horizon, it also would decrease the total number of cases that occur before herd immunity is reached through the vaccine.